Bounds for lacunary bilinear spherical and triangle maximal functions: Introduction and main results

 By fixing an equilateral triangle in $\R^d$, that is, $u,v\in \R^d$ with $|u|=|v|=|u-v|=1$, one can also write

 where $\mu$ is the normalized Haar measure on the group $O(d)$, the orthogonal group in $\R^d$, a fact which was already exploited in \cite{IPS}, for example.
-The triangle averaging operator has been well studied in the last few years (\cite{triangleaveraging}, \cite{IPS}, \cite{sparsetriangle}) and it is closely related to Falconer type results for three point configurations of points in compact sets of $\R^d$ with large enough Hausdorff dimension (\cite{threepointconf}, \cite{GGIP}, \cite{IL}).
+The study of the triangle averaging operator is closely related to Falconer type results for three point configurations of points in compact sets of $\R^d$ with large enough Hausdorff dimension (\cite{threepointconf}, \cite{GGIP}, \cite{IL}).